OfficeDev/office-js-docs/reference/manifest/extensionpoint.md

 -------------------------------------------

 ### MessageComposeCommandSurface
 This extension point puts buttons on the ribbon for add-ins using mail compose form.
+Applies to Outlook Add-ins.

 #### Child elements
 |  Element |  Description  |